Rifqips/Rifqips/README.md

 ### Hi there 👋

+### I am a student of Amikom Yogyakarta University
+### I have an interest in android engineer based on native kotlin
+### Currently I have also advanced study at Binnar Academy Android Engineer Division

 <!--
 **Rifqips/Rifqips** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.